-The earthquakes - the most powerful recorded in Venezuela since 1900, according to the United States Geological Survey (USGS) - destroyed or severely damaged telephone and internet networks in Caracas, La Guaira, and other regions, turning satellite connectivity into an essential resource for rescue efforts and the search for loved ones.
+The earthquakes -the most powerful recorded in Venezuela since 1900, according to the United States Geological Survey (USGS)- destroyed or severely damaged telecommunications and internet networks in Caracas, La Guaira, and other regions, turning satellite connectivity into an essential resource for rescue efforts and the search for family members.

 What did Starlink say in its official announcement?

-On its official support page, the company stated: «Following the devastating earthquakes of June 24, Starlink is providing free service until July 25 to customers in the affected areas of Venezuela
+On its official support page, the company published: «Following the devastating earthquakes on June 24, Starlink is offering free service until July 25 for customers in the affected areas of Venezuela.»

 Through its account on X, the company expanded its reach: